levenlabs/otter/README.md

 #### auth

+TODO describe new signatures, don't ever use the word "token"

 When a client connects it may authenticate using an authentication token which signs a presence string.
 The authentication token is a SHA256-HMAC of the precense string and a secret key which the backend app and otter share.
 The